mfaytak/nas-field/annotation.md

 Generally, in this project, we are interested in **ranges** corresponding to particular articulatory states, so we mostly favor using intervals

 * Exceptions: flaps or stop bursts, which are more or less instantaneous

-## Automatic creation of TGs

-There are any number of basic Praat **scripts** out there to automatically create TextGrids with a certain tier structure

-* I will demonstrate one such script here:
-	* Look at each WAV name in a folder
-	* If no TG exists in a designated location, create it there with specified tier structure
-	* Open the resulting TG and
-* Copy-paste <a href="https://github.com/mfaytak/ultramisc/blob/master/scripts/file-management/ultra_labeler.praat">the code</a> into a text file and save as [some name].praat

 ## Editing TGs